Atlas Logo

 windowSize

-This command pushes a 2-vector on to the stack with the width and height of the display window.
+This command pushes a 2-vector onto the stack with the width and height of the display window.